rishitkamboj/commclassroomOP/README.md

 - Kunal Kushwaha says that this community is amazing.
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
-Learning whatever Kunal is teaching it is fun ig
+Learning whatever Kunal is teaching it is fun ig Rishit finds it fun